Suzannah Lipscomb: Media career

 On 29 April 2021, Lipscomb began presenting her own podcast under the History Hit Umbrella, entitled Not Just The Tudors.
 After the initial four episodes, new episodes of Not Just The Tudors became available twice weekly.
 One reviewer on Podbay gives it five stars and says, "The blend of scholarship and public history is perfect", another five-star reviewer states, "It is informative yet pithy, humorous yet serious.
 Also impressive is the huge range of topics it addresses!
 I’m always amazed."
 Other reviewers on Chartable describe this podcast as "Addictive", "Splendid presentation and intriguing material", and "Fascinating and refreshing".

 In July and August 2021, Lipscomb presented Walking Tudor Britain for 5Select, in which the historian walked across different parts of Britain to uncover exciting hidden secrets of Tudor history.

 In November 2021, Lipscomb was a guest on Damian Barr's The Big Scottish Book Club, where she gave a reading from her latest book, What is History, Now?, followed by a discussion about how to recover the lost lives of women.

 In September 2022 Lipscomb was a major contributor to The Age of Elizabeth after the death of Queen Elizabeth II.

-On 30th January 2023 for More Four Lipscomb presented The Royals: A History of Scandals, a four-part series written by her and featuring in the first episode Wealth and Opulence, followed by Suspicious Deaths; Sex & Infidelity, and Scandalous Marriages over the following three weeks.
+On 30 January 2023 for More Four Lipscomb presented The Royals: A History of Scandals, a four-part series written by her and featuring in the first episode Wealth and Opulence, followed by Suspicious Deaths; Sex & Infidelity, and Scandalous Marriages over the following three weeks.

-In 2023 Lipscomb presented the first series of Step Into The Past, a podcast in collaboration with the National Trust, the first episode of which was about Lipscomb's own family.
+In 2023 Lipscomb presented the first series of Step into The Past, a podcast in collaboration with the National Trust, the first episode of which was about Lipscomb's own family.

 Lipscomb was chair of judges of the inaugural Women's Prize for Non-Fiction 2024, the longlist for which was announced in February 2024, the shortlist was announced in March 2024, with the winner, Naomi Klein, announced in June 2024, for her book "Doppelgänger: A Trip into the Mirror World".

 In October 2024 Lipscomb presented the first part of the second series of The Royals: A History of Scandals which will continue over six weeks.
 Part One was entitled Murder.

 In September 2025 Lipscomb began presenting the four-part historical investigation series Ancient Autopsy for More4, in which she investigated the deaths of Alexander the Great, Cleopatra, Genghis Khan and Tutankhamun with forensic pathologist Richard Shepherd.

+She was featured in the docudrama Titanic Sinks Tonight on BBC Two, a miniseries of four episodes chronicling the sinking of the Titanic.

+In September 2026, together with Dan Snow Lipscomb presented "How the Tudors Lost their Heads".
+A six-part series for National Geographic and Disney Plus.

+Also in 2026, Lipscomb, together with several other leading historians, joined Radio 3's Gillian Moore for a major new series, Key Changes: Radio 3's Essential History of Classical Music, charting a course through 1,000 years of classical musical history.